FarisFiroz/Rpi-Pico-Baremetal-ASM-Startpoint/README.md

 If you would like to use the UF2 method of flashing the rpi pico, you can install:
 - elf2uf2-rs
-**Warning for the UF2 method, this is not supported by the makefile currently.
-You will have to use the function manually and move the file manually unless you modify the makefile.**

 # References
 [Life with david: BMA 04](https://github.com/LifeWithDavid/RaspberryPiPico-BareMetalAdventures/tree/main/Chapter%2004)